Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 Don't want to take a medical exam and willing to pay a higher premium?
 You'll need to go with a company that specializes in no medical policies.

 So when you’re shopping for diabetes life insurance rates, the most important thing is never to assume that you’re uninsurable.
-With the proper treatment and the right carrier, getting affordable life insurance is well within your reach.
+With proper treatment, including healthy choices and a balanced diet with healthy foods, and with the right insurance provider, obtaining affordable life insurance is well within your reach.

 Term life insurance will give your family a safety net during the years they’ll need it the most—when you have financial obligations like a mortgage, debts and a partner and children to provide for.